 If more general works are required, but occupiers are not in imminent danger, then Improvement Notices are served which set out the works to be done and the appropriate timescale.
 Landlords who are improving vacant property or buying property for renting can get advice from the housing team on what measures are suitable for their individual property.

 - prohibition of all or part of the property which results in the closure of the property

 - emergency fire safety works to help occupiers stay put until more permanent works are done

-The Council has also developed specifications and guidance on fire doors, alarm systems and testing.
+We have developed specifications and guidance on fire doors, alarm systems and testing.
 These documents are aimed at landlords, builders, electricians and specifiers.